Refugee Resettlement during COVID-19 FAQ

 The impact on school enrollment and attendance as a result of COVID-19 varies by location.
 For example, in some locations there may be delays in school enrollment, some schools may be closed, and other schools have transitioned to a distance learning model.
 The local RA will provide refugees with information and guidance about enrollment and attendance of school upon arrival, including remote learning.
 Guidance and information may change during the pandemic, so it is important for refugees to remain in contact with their local RA.

-Refugees receive additional information about COVID-19, including prevention, respecting rules, and adhering to CDC guidance through the local resettlement staff.
-This information is incorporated as a part of pre-departure CO and again, in more detail, upon arrival to the U.S.
+Refugees receive additional information about COVID-19, including prevention, community spread, respecting rules, and adhering to CDC guidance through the local resettlement staff.
+This information is incorporated as a part of pre-departure CO, provided during IOM counseling sessions, included in the CDC Welcome brochure and again, explained in more detail, upon arrival to the U.S.

 Enrollment and attendance in English classes varies by location and is based on state or local regulations on stay-at-home orders and business opening guidelines.
 The local RA will provide refugees with information about access to English classes upon arrival.
 As appropriate and possible, RAs may provide refugees with additional resources to learn English.
 Guidance and information may change during the pandemic, so it is important for refugees to remain in contact with their local RA.